 For clients who find it difficult to express themselves verbally, I can also work creatively using different mediums such as Sand tray, photography and memory jars to help them find a map to their journey of healing, training I received through working with bereaved clients at Longfield Hospice and also as part of my University training.

 I am an Individual member of the BACP ( British Association of Counselling & Psychotherapy).
 My work is covered by indemnity insurance and I am regularly supervised.

 Training, qualifications & experience

-Foundation Degree in Integrative Counselling.
+Foundation Degree Arts (FdA) Integrative counselling.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.